inbo/protocolsource/CONTRIBUTING.md

 Installing the repository on your local drive:

--   go to the [protocolsource repository](https://github.com/inbo/protocolsource/) and press the `Clone` button
+-   go to the [protocolsource repository](https://github.com/inbo/protocolsource/) and press the `Code` button
--   copy the URL to the clipboard
+-   select HTTPS and copy the URL to the clipboard
 -   start RStudio and select `File -> New project -> Version Control -> Git` -\> paste the URL
 -   `protocolsource` will be automatically suggested as project directory name (keep it that way)
 -   In the field `Create project as subdirectory of` select a folder on your local disc (do *not* use a folder that google drive file stream synchronizes).
 For instance `C:/R/repositories`.